Prashant-datascientist/Cars24.com/README.md

 # Cars24.com
-Scraped data of cars24.com using selenium and python language.
-I got various metrics about the cars and took useful metrics using feature selection and made a predictive analysis using regression technique to predict a price of Used Old Car.
+I scraped data from cars24.com using Selenium and Python.
+I obtained various metrics about the cars and selected relevant features through feature selection.
+Subsequently, I conducted predictive analysis using regression techniques to estimate the price of used old cars.